lithqube/QinousHMI/ReactHMI/README.md

 ## Build and deploy

+`npm run deploy` builds the project and deploys it for production use.
+Files are minified and compressed, assets like icons that are below a given size are inlined either in the corresponding CSS- or JS-Files.

-`npm run deploy` builds and deploys the project for production use.
-(The target is currently set in `config/deployment.js` but this will likely change.)
+The target is currently set in `config/deployment.js` but this will likely change.

 ## Build